tlandron/PCBS_ModelRecovery/README.md

                     cfg_fit.epsi   = out_sim.cfg.epsi; % force no lapses

                     out_recov = fit_model_softmax(cfg_fit);
         % <-- given script

-            Estimated value of prev and beta from each simulation are stored and their average value is computed.
+   Estimated values of prev and beta from each simulation are stored and their average value is computed.

                     % store model parameters
                     revindexsubj = find(seq_isubjsubsest==isubj); % isubj goes over the index limit due to the
                                                                   % use of subsets --> reverse indexing